joshbrew/HEG_Arduino/README.md

 INSTRUCTIONS AFTER ASSEMBLY:

 1. To install the Nano, install the Arduino IDE and the USB drivers.
-Otherwise find them here: https://github.com/HobbyComponents/CH340-Drivers
+Otherwise install this driver for your OS with your Nano plugged in: https://github.com/HobbyComponents/CH340-Drivers

 2. Open the Arduino IDE, make sure the Nano is selected in the Board tab, as well as the correct Port.